tito-arch/BABC-2/content/posts/evolution-of-computer-systems.md

 This is the foremost talked about technology on the internet right now, especially due to the recent introduction of chat GPT and this is expected to dominate the entire internet and revolutionize how we do things.
 But for those who are new to this topic, let's dive in.

 Artificial intelligence can be defined as a branch of computer science that is concerned with the development of machines.
-That emulates human qualities such as learning, reasoning, communicating, seeing, and hearing. computer scientists and engineers are still working hard and carrying out intensive research with the aim off coming up with smarter computers which simulate human thinking and learning instead of relying on static programmed instructions
+That emulates human qualities such as learning, reasoning, communicating, seeing, and hearing.
+Computer scientists and engineers are still working hard and carrying out intensive research with the aim of coming up with smarter computers that simulate human thinking and learning instead of relying on static programmed instructions.

+There are four main application areas of Artificial intelligence.

+1. Expert systems
+2. Natural language processing(NLP)
+3. Artificial Natural Network
+4. Robotics/perception systems

+### Expert systems

+This is software designed to make a computer